 Together with your team you can create a whiteboard on which you use various pre-built or custom templates, build an infinite canvas, utilize sticky notes, add some comments or embedded videos – the possibilities on how to apply Miro to teamwork are endless.

 What’s more, you may use this great platform to organise remote workshops with your clients and stakeholders.
-With Miro, you will be able to jointly work on defining the product strategy, target audience and setting long-term business goals.
+With Miro, you will be able to jointly work on building a product strategy, defining the target audience and setting long-term business goals.

 Would you like to involve not only designers from your team, but also UX writers, developers, project managers, or product owners to your design workspace?
 With Zeplin, it’s super easy.
 Once your project from design tools, such Sketch, Photoshop, Adobe XD or Figma, is ready to be shared with your teammates, all you need to do is publish it on Zeplin.